djpnewton/pretty-irc-logs/README.md

 ## License

 Copyright 2014 Lewis J. Goettner, III
+Copyright 2020 Daniel Newton

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.